 Adidas ZX Vulc History

-The revamped design was the brainchild of Adidas footwear designer Jesse Rademacher who was tasked to turn the iconic running shoe into a respected skateboarding shoe.
-Turning a running shoe into a skateboarding sneaker involved providing a stabilized heel, combining suede, mesh and synthetic material for the upper and specific lacing for a secured fit.
-The skateboarding shoe was officially released mid-2014 to much anticipation of the skateboarding community.
+The revamped design was the brainchild of Adidas Originals footwear designer Jesse Rademacher who was tasked to turn the iconic running shoe into a respected skateboarding shoe.
+Turning the iconic Adidas ZX running shoe into a skateboarding sneaker involved providing a stabilized heel, combining suede, mesh and synthetic material for the upper and specific lacing for a secured fit.
+The ZX Vulc skateboarding shoe was officially released mid-2014 to much anticipation of the skateboarding community.

-The cushioning in the ZX Vulc was also superior to EVA-cushioned shoes.
-Another improvement is its new polyurethane insole that aids the cushioning yet maintaining that thin and seamless comfort that results in a superior board feel.
+The midsole and outsole cushioning in the Adidas ZX Vulc was also superior to existing EVA-cushioned shoes.
+Another improvement is its new polyurethane insole that aids the shoe cushioning yet maintaining that thin and seamless comfort that results in an excellent board feel.

 Adidas ZX Vulc Style

-The low top skateboarding sneaker comes without an imposing style.
-Instead of going the route of the silhouette of most skateboarding shoes in the market, Adidas took inspiration from one of its iconic models, the ZX 750, a popular running shoe in the 1980s.
+The low top skateboarding sneaker comes without a grand style.
+Instead of going the route of the silhouette of most skateboarding shoes in the market, Adidas took inspiration from one of its iconic models, the ZX 750, a favorite running shoe in the 1980s.
 The result is a stylish yet unassuming sneaker with mostly suede leather occupying the upper with leather and synthetic accents.
-The one-piece design features a unique blend of neutral colors in black and grey colorways.
+The one-piece design features a unique blend of neutral colors in black, white, blue, and grey colorways.

 Fit & Sizing

-The Adidas ZX Vulc has a skate-specific vulcanized outsole with a stabilized heel that resembles the shape of a honeycomb for a stabilized and impact-absorption.
-The forefoot of the midsole is thin for an improved board feels while the heel is well-cushioned for a comfortable ride.
-Another notable feature of the vulcanized sole is the deep cupsole pattern that really improves the grip while also remaining flexible for an enhanced board feel.
+The Adidas ZX Vulc shoe has a skate-specific vulcanized outsole with a stabilized heel that resembles the shape of a honeycomb for secured impact-absorption.
+Its upper’s suede material and double stitching also help prevent abrasion and ensure durability while in use.
+The forefoot of the ZX Vulc’s midsole is thin for improved board feels while the heel is well-cushioned for a comfortable ride.
+Another notable feature of the vulcanized sole sneaker is the deep cupsole pattern that genuinely improves the grip while also remaining flexible for an enhanced board feel.

-- The shoe is accented by a signature zigzag 3-Stripes on the side panels and branding details at the tongue and heel.
+- The Adidas ZX Vulc skate shoe is accented by a signature zigzag Three-stripes on the side panels and branding details at the tongue and heel.

-- The synthetic coating on the mesh tongue keeps feet cool.
+- The plastic coating on the mesh tongue and the perforations all over the upper keeps feet cool.

-- Suede and nylon uppers resist wear and blowouts after heavy use.
+- Suede and nylon uppers in the Adidas Originals ZX Vulc resist wear and blowouts after heavy skateboarding use.